Who can claim & what you can get

 You'll be eligible if it's determined that you have a 'limited capability for work and work-related activity' (older claims may also be paid for just having a ‘limited capability for work’ but this option was removed for new claims from April 2017).
 Max entitlement: £318.76.

 If you provide a significant amount of care to someone with a disability.
 Max entitlement: £156.45.

 To help towards your housing costs (whether in social housing, privately renting or paying a mortgage).
 Max entitlement dependent on age and circumstances.

-As this is where it starts to get complicated, the best way to see if you're entitled to additional payments is to complete the universal credit calculator.
+As this is where it starts to get complicated, the best way to see if you're entitled to additional payments is to complete our benefits checker.

 Step 2: Reduce your total allowance if you have any income or savings

 This will include:

 This may be in a bank account.
 If you have less than £6,000 you'll have to declare it but it won't affect your universal credit entitlement.
 Between £6,001 and £16,000 will affect your universal credit amount while anything more than £16,000 will stop you getting universal credit.

 For every £1 of other income you receive, your universal credit payment will reduce by £1 (excludes some benefits, eg, child benefit, disability living allowance, personal independence payment and war pensions).